TANISHQBEDI/nestjs-drizzle-starter/README.md

 # NestJS + Drizzle ORM

-This project is a backend service built with **NestJS** and **Drizzle ORM** using **PostgreSQL**.
+This project is a basic starter template for **NestJS** and **Drizzle ORM** using **PostgreSQL**.
 The repository is already wired with a basic Drizzle setup so you can start defining tables and writing queries immediately.

 ---